 If you're here, it means you have been trying to get flexible without seeing enough results.
-Whether you are a dancer, cheerleader, yogi, martial artist, gymnast, athlete or just an ordinary person trying to get stretchy - these tips based on Sports Science and effective stretching techniques will be essential to improve your flexibility.
+Whether you are a dancer, yogi, martial artist, gymnast, cheerleader, an athlete or just an ordinary person trying to get stretchy - these tips based on kinesiology and effective stretching techniques will be essential to improve your flexibility.

-Firstly let me start by telling you that ANYONE can become flexible, as long as you train safely and use correct techniques.
+Firstly let's start by establishing that ANYONE can become flexible, as long as you train safely and use correct techniques.
 It's not just genetics and young age that makes you flexible, it's also your lifestyle, training habits and your training methods.
 As a child and teenager, I was never flexible.
 I was the one struggling at the back of dance and gymnastics classes.
 I only became flexible as an adult, after I had studied, experimented and combined several different techniques from gymnastics, ballet, barre, pilates, callisthenics, yoga, martial arts, movement science, sports performance, cheerleading.

 When I combined everything I learned, I started to see some patterns and common errors that are not always taught by teachers and instructors in your average training session.
 Flexibility can be a little finicky: it's probably one of the most complex physical abilities to master because it involves many different physiological systems.